Matthew 24:1-51 - Outline of Matthew (Book Notes menu page)

 eating and drinking... marrying and giving in marriage.-

 These practices are not necessarily sinful.
-The people were living 'life as usual,'
+The people were enjoying 'life as usual,'

 and knew not until the flood came...- They were willfully ignorant.